-Erythema Nodosum (EN) is a skin condition that is characterised by painful red, rounded lumps which appear on the shins and around the ankles, and less commonly the thighs and forearms.
+Erythema nodosum (EN) is a skin condition that is characterised by painful red, round lumps which typically appear on the shins and around the ankles, and less commonly the thighs and forearms.
 It can occur at any age, in both sexes, and in anyone.
 These lumps tend to heal to leave a bruise-like appearance.
-EN is more common among females and is more frequently observed between the ages of 20 and 30 years.
+It usually goes away by itself, and rarely may recur, but it can be a sign of something more serious.
+EN is more common among females and is more frequently observed between the ages of 25 and 40 years (1,2).
+In England the rate is about 2.4 cases per 10000 per year.